Intercultural Competence

 Framing

 The way we approach other cultures is through a device called “framing”; a particular word or phrase evokes a frame that characterizes a subject in such a way that it leads automatically to a judgment.
 The narrator here recalls his father’s framing of jazz musicians as “good-time people.”
 This framing sets up an opposition between people who work (use their time productively) and people who play (waste their time profitlessly).
 Thus, using the term “good-time people” to characterize jazz musicians could make us judge them as useless or even dangerous.
-The framing ignores the very real work it takes to become a musician, and it denies that the product – jazz – has any value other than fun.
+But being a good musician in any style of music takes serious effort and jazz music can have many purposes beyond just “good times.”
+It can bring communities together, pay homage, and showcase creativity.
 The narrator here lacks the intercultural competence necessary to understand his own brother!

 Intercultural competence requires knowledge, skills, and attitudes.
 The list below summarizes The American Association of Colleges and Universities’ (AACU’s) rubric on Cultural Competence.